MrCoolTheCucumber/frosty/README.md

 - Implement Sound?
 Not sure how hard it is
 - Implement all cartridge types
 - [Bonus] Pass all mooneye tests?
 A lot already pass
-- [Bonus] Implement FIFO pipeline for the ppu so mid scanline stuff works?

 ## References Used
 - https://github.com/AntonioND/giibiiadvance/blob/master/docs/TCAGBD.pdf